 IP Address.
 Enter the IP address of the server that you want the Internet users to be able to access.
-To find the IP address, go to "Appendix C: Finding the MAC Address and IP Address for Your Ethernet Adapter."
+To find the IP address, go to "Appendix B: Finding the MAC Address and IP Address for Your Ethernet Adapter."

 Enable.
-Check the Enable box to enable the application you have defined.
-Port Range Forwarding for a specific application will not function if its Enable button is left unchecked.
+Check the Enable box to enable the services you have defined.
+Port Range Forwarding will not function if the Enabled button is left unchecked.
 This is disabled (unchecked) by default.

 When you have finished making changes to this screen, click the Save Settings button to save the changes, or click the Cancel Changes button to undo your changes.
-For help information, click Help.
+Help information is shown on the right-hand side of a screen.
+For additional information, click More.